Background pattern

 4. The reconstituted concentrate must be a clear, colorless to yellow solution without visible particles.

-6. To dilute the reconstituted concentrate, the reconstituted concentrate of the appropriate volume of 20 mg/ml must be transferred from the vial to a intravenous bag or a container that contains a 50 mg/ml (5 %) glucose solution for infusion.
-For example: 25 ml of the reconstituted concentrate contains 500 mg of dalbavancin.
+6. To dilute the reconstituted concentrate, the appropriate volume of the 20 mg/ml concentrate must be transferred from the vial to an intravenous bag or bottle containing a 50 mg/ml (5%) glucose solution for infusion.
+For example: 25 ml of the concentrate contains 500 mg of dalbavancin.

 7. After dilution, the infusion solution must have a final concentration of 1 to 5 mg/ml of dalbavancin.